The 16 Types of Business Meetings (and Why They Matter)

 Expected Participation Profile

 Groups are assembled specifically for these meetings and guided by a designated facilitator.
-These meetings put future work into motion, so the focus may be split equally between the creation of a shared work product (such as a value stream map or charter document) and team formation, since successful team relationships make all the future work easier.
+These meetings put future work into motion, so the focus may be split equally between the creation of a shared work product (such as a value stream map or charter document) and team formation since successful team relationships make all the future work easier.
 Workshops often incorporate many of the elements you find in other types of meetings.
-For example, a workshop may include information gathering, idea generation, problem solving, and planning all together.
+For example, a workshop may include information gathering, idea generation, problem solving, and planning altogether.

 Because they attempt to achieve so much more than other meetings, workshops take longer to run and way longer to plan and set up.
 Most workshops expect participants to actively engage and collaborate in the creation of a tangible shared result, and a lot of effort goes into planning very structured ways to ensure that engagement.
 When it comes to business meetings, these are also often as close to a working party as it gets.